 What Is a Mark Verifying Authority?

 A Mark Verifying Authority (MVA) is a trusted third-party authority that provides the capability to verify ownership of a BIMI logo for a domain.
-An MVA will issue a BIMI certificate, known as a Verified Mark Certificate (VMC), to a domain owner after it is proven they hold the rights to the logo image being used.
+An MVA will issue a BIMI certificate, known as a Verified Mark Certificate (VMC), to a domain owner after it's proven they hold the rights to the logo image being used.
 The MVA may choose to uphold and confirm the meeting of certain indicator standards (i.e., size, content, trademark, etc.).

 What Do MVAs Provide?